PCSchmidt/skillswapappmvp/docs/phase9_implementation_tracker.md

 - Comprehensive testing documentation created on May 10, 2025
 - Performance optimization strategies (code splitting, image optimization, data fetching) created on May 10, 2025
 - Error handling system fully implemented with useErrorHandler, ErrorMessage, and documentation on May 10, 2025
+- Client/server component optimization solution implemented on May 11, 2025